vanhoangkha/Networking-fundamentals/Day58_Wireless_Fundamentals.md

 SERVICE SETS: MBSS

-- An MBSS (MESH BASIC SERVICE SET) can be used in situations where it’s difficult to run an ETHERNET connection to every AP
+- An MBSS (MESH BASIC SERVICE SET) can be used in situations where it’s difficult to run an Ethernet connection to every AP
 - MESH APs use TWO RADIOS:
-    - ONE provides BSS to WIRELESS CLIENTS
+    - ONE provides BSS to Không dây CLIENTS
-    - ONE forms a “BACKHAUL NETWORK” which is used to BRIDGE traffic from AP to AP
+    - ONE forms a “BACKHAUL Mạng” which is used to Bridge traffic from AP to AP
-- At least ONE AP is connected to the WIRED NETWORK and it is called the RAP (ROOT ACCESS POINT)
+- At least ONE AP is connected to the WIRED Mạng and it is called the RAP (ROOT Điểm truy cập)
-- The OTHER APs are called MAPs (MESH ACCESS POINTS)
+- The OTHER APs are called MAPs (MESH Access POINTS)
-- A PROTOCOL is used to determine the BEST PATH through the MESH (similar to how DYNAMIC ROUTING PROTOCOLS are used to determine the BEST PATH to a DESTINATION)
+- A Giao thức is used to determine the BEST PATH through the MESH (similar to how DYNAMIC Định tuyến PROTOCOLS are used to determine the BEST PATH to a DESTINATION)

 ![image](https://github.com/psaumur/CCNA/assets/106411237/1604f0ea-8a93-4922-a78d-fe55e836ba9a)